Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 Because of this, behavior analytics software can help drastically reduce account takeover, prevent fraud, and enhance identification protocols.

-2. Personalizing the Customer Experience by Predicting Intent
+2. Personalizing the Customer Experience by Predicting Purchase Intent

 According to ITL and their prediction of InsurTech trends, the main focus is on a digital-first customer-centric approach.